How your seasonal SME can weather challenges throughout the year

 For part of the year, you’re so busy that you can’t even glance out the window to observe the weather.
 However, the slow season might present the opposite problem: too much time, where it seems that all there is to do is stare out the window and wait for change.

-SOLUTION: Forecast your seasons and make use of downtime.
-Just as you should review your past financial activity to anticipate your future accounting needs, try and anticipate when your busy season will be so that you can be ready to go full-steam ahead right when things get busy again.
-Utilizing slow periods for things like ordering products ahead of time, having packaging organized, and having all of your marketing in place will help your busy season to be as productive as possible by being ready to unfurl your sail the minute those profitable winds start to blow.
-And just as important as being ready to go is knowing when to furl the sail and coast in order not to waste time, effort, and resources.
+SOLUTION: Forecast your seasons and utilize downtime effectively.
+Just as you should review your past financial activity to anticipate your future accounting needs, try to predict when your busy season will be so that you can be ready to go full-steam ahead right when things get busy again.
+Utilizing slow periods for tasks like ordering products ahead of time, organizing packaging, and having all your marketing materials in place will help your busy season be as productive as possible by being ready to unfurl your sails the minute those profitable winds start to blow.
+And just as important as being prepared to go is knowing when to furl the sail and coast in order not to waste time, effort, and resources.

 Changing markets

 Cash flow and time aren’t the only things that can change without you realizing it.
-You also have to continue to stay on top of people’s minds and win their business.
+You also need to continue staying top of mind and winning their business.
 If you don’t, your competition will.

 SOLUTION: Diversify, adapt, and innovate.
-Remember to factor in new ways of marketing as a constant part of your business.
+Remember to incorporate new marketing strategies as a regular part of your business.
 Continue to reach new or larger markets using the technology available to your business.
-And don’t forget to develop your products and systems further in order to keep your company at the cutting edge and not left stranded in the wake of your competition.
+And don’t forget to develop your products and systems further to keep your company at the cutting edge and not left behind by your competition.

 Missed opportunities